 The CBSG 1st edition is now available electronically (below) and printed copies are also available upon request.

 For more information about the CBSG, you may contact us by telephone, fax or email using the contact information given below.
-Because the CBSG is a joint initiative involving the Agency and the Canadian Food Inspection Agency (CFIA) you may prefer to contact one or the other depending on the nature of your inquiry.
+Because the CBSG is a joint initiative involving the Public Health Agency of Canada (PHAC) and the Canadian Food Inspection Agency (CFIA) you may prefer to contact one or the other depending on the nature of your inquiry.

 The Public Health Agency of Canada